mzq42/numix-solarized-gtk-theme/README.md

 This is a fork of the Numix GTK theme that replaces the colors of the theme and icons to use the solarized theme with a solarized green accent color.
 This theme supports both the dark and light theme, just as Numix proper.

+## Contributing to this fork

+Just open an issue or make a PR.
+You don't have to strictly follow the Numix guidelines, as upstream will probably not care about this fork.
+Changes other than fixing colors to be more solarized are not supposed to be committed here.
+Use the upstream repo for that.

+What follows is the original README from the Numix project.

 ### Manual installation

 First, you need to compile the theme using the [Sass](http://sass-lang.com/) compiler.